San Cristobal De Las Casas Travel Guide

-The colonial village of San Cristobal de las Casas is the jewel in the centre of the cool Chiapas highlands, nestled in a valley and surrounded by forests and hills.
-San Cristobal de las Casas is close to a number of traditional Mayan villages, and the town still retains a palpable indigenous soul, coexisting harmoniously with its colonial charm.
+The colonial village of San Cristobal de las Casas is the jewel in the centre of the Chiapas highlands, nestled in a valley and surrounded by forests and hills.
+San Cristobal de las Casas is close to a number of traditional Mayan villages and the town still retains a palpable indigenous soul, which coexists harmoniously with its colonial charm.

 The streets and plazas are filled with the vibrancy of people from the surrounding villages who give the town its character and dominate its trade.
-The region is known for its colourful handicrafts, traditional markets, fascinating local fiestas, legends and mystical ceremonies that are influenced by the Mayan ancient traditions and way of life.
+The region is known for its colourful handicrafts, traditional markets and fascinating local fiestas, legends and mystical ceremonies that are influenced by the ancient Mayan ancient traditions.
 Each barrio or neighbourhood of the city has a distinctive identity, rooted in the old custom of trade, with candle making, carpentry or blacksmith shops the predominant feature in each.

 Become our San Cristobal De Las Casas Travel Expert

 We are looking for contributors for our San Cristobal De Las Casas travel guide.
 If you are a local, a regular traveller to San Cristobal De Las Casas or a travel professional with time to contribute and answer occasional forum questions, please contact us.